Have A Working Smoke Alarm? You May Get Free Pizza

 If a home smoke alarm requires new batteries, the fire fighters will provide and replace the batteries.
 The Courtenay Fire Department may also arrange for a return visit to install a battery powered smoke alarm for residents who require and qualify for free installation.

-This year’s Fire Prevention Week theme is “Every Second Counts, Plan 2 Ways Out” and focuses on educating you, your family, and the community about the importance of having 2 ways out of your home in the event of an emergency.
+This year’s Fire Prevention Week theme is “Look.
+Listen.
+Learn,” and focuses on educating you, your family, and the community about the importance of looking for places fires could start, Listen for the smoke alarm and learning two ways out of every room.
 This important reminder along with the ongoing education of the importance of having a working smoke alarm can and will save lives.

 Contrary to popular belief, the smell of smoke may not wake you.
 Serving as your nose when you are asleep, working smoke alarms can mean the difference between life and death of loved ones in the event of a fire.
 Working smoke alarms give you and your family time to get out.